 iSCAN scanner system (Illumina) | 2 | Equipment for analyzing BeadChip microarrays.
 Used to obtain data from Omni2.5 arrays, which are loaded with approximately 2.5 million SNPs. |

-Clinical Biobank, as one of the facilities of the Advanced Research Center for Innovations in Next-GEneration Medicine (INGEM), is operated along with the Tohoku University Hospital Personalized Medicine Center to collect the precious biological specimens through medical care from the Tohoku University Hospital.
-It stores not only liquid samples such as blood components, but also various types of samples, including tissue specimens from surgery.
+As one of the facilities of INGEM, the clinical biobank operates along with the Tohoku University Hospital Personalized Medicine Center to collect precious biological specimens through medical care from the Tohoku University Hospital.
+Not only does it store liquid samples such as blood components, but also various types of other samples, including tissue specimens from surgery.
 All the biological specimens are anonymized and preserved at appropriate temperatures for future research.

 Equipment | Quantity | Operating Temperature | Capacity |